FigurePOS/terraform-modules/axiom-monitor-ratio/README.md

 }
 ```

 Needs the Axiom provider in the service root (`api_token`).
-Eval every 2m over a 10m lookback (Datadog `avg(last_10m)`).
+Eval every 2m over a 10m lookback.
 Query is a window average, not “any 1m point”.
 Fires after 2 consecutive evals.